kununu/collections/docs/collection-trait.md

 Internally it is call the `ArrayIterator::append` and returning the instance to allow fluent calls.

+### chunk

+This method [mirrors the behavior of `array_chunk`](https://www.php.net/manual/function.array-chunk.php) and returns a zero indexed numeric array of the current Collection based on the chunk size provided.

 ## diff

 To check the difference between two collections first it checks that the other collection is of the same type as the current one.